opengisch/QgisModelBaker/docs/docs/background_info/usabilityhub/modelbaker_integration.md

   </files>
 ```

-But already before the data import, the Model Baker checks the UsabILIty Hub for those referenced data.
+But already before the data import, the Model Baker checks the repositories for those referenced data.
 In the [Import of the INTERLIS Models](../../../user_guide/import_workflow/#import-of-interlis-model) it provides all the models found in the `modelLink` property.

 ```xml
   <baskets>